Course Components

 Length and Structure

-- Make your presentation content about 20 - 25 minutes (about 30 slides), but spread this across the 40 minute slot.
+- Make your presentation content about 15 - 20 minutes (about 15 slides), but spread these across the whole seminar.

 - Many of your slides will be discussion points.
 You explain something from the paper, then get the class to contribute their opinions, ideas, etc.